higersky/motd-templater/README.md

 ## Usage

 MOTD Templater allows you to generate MOTD messages by parsing template files.
-These templates can be utilized in various motd scripts to display customized login banners.
+These templates can be utilized in various MOTD scripts to display customized login banners.

 The program expects you to provide the path to a template file as an argument.
 For example, let's assume you have a template file named `sysinfo.motd-template` located in the `sample` folder.
 After executing the command, MOTD Templater will process the template file and replace template expressions with their actual values.
 It will then display the generated MOTD message in the terminal.